 The special character of this Kentish coastal village includes two conservation areas (which the society secured), the beach, a 16th century castle, Martello towers, a military garrison and two wooded escarpments.

 The society remains vigilant in protecting the village’s built and landscape heritage whilst welcoming new buildings which add to the visual amenity and vibrancy of the village.
 Sandgate Parish Council, located in the Library on the High Street, is the first and only parish council in Shepway district to have produced a Village Design Statement (VDS) which provides an agreed framework for considering planning applications in Sandgate.
+A revised VDS, including a protocol for a local list of buildings of local interest, is currently with Folkestone & Hythe District Council for Cabinet approval following public consultation (March 2019).

 (see Planning tab for further information on the work the society does on planning applications)